 evaluation of economic activities.
 The loss of public confidence could be averted

 through a common understanding and practice of proper cash handling controls.
-The
+Student

-Bursar’s Office will evaluate the request and notify the requester of the status of
+Account Services will evaluate the request and notify the requester of the status

 It is the responsibility of management to develop, practice and monitor efficient